BOSTON — Jerry Keefe stood motionless and stared blankly up at the TD Garden jumbotron.

 “We were quicker to get back to the pucks, and there was better support.
 I thought we did a lot better getting guys in close support,” said Brown.
 “They did bottle us up very well that night [in the Northeastern win].
 They did a few times tonight, but not nearly as many.
 We were much crisper.”

 Perhaps most painful for Northeastern is that among BC’s eight goal scorers, four entered Monday having scored one goal or fewer on the season.
-It was not until sophomore Ryan Leonard and freshman James Hagens each punched in a goal in garbage time that the Eagles’ big guns even appeared on the scoresheet.
+It wasn’t until sophomore Ryan Leonard and freshman James Hagens each punched in a goal in garbage time that the Eagles’ big guns even appeared on the scoresheet.

-Those last two goals in the closing minutes of regulation pushed the game to a complete rout, with the eight goals being the most Northeastern has surrendered in a game since an 8-4 loss to Harvard on Jan.
+Those last two goals in the closing minutes of regulation pushed the game to a complete rout, with the eight goals marking the most Northeastern has surrendered in a game since an 8-4 loss to Harvard on Jan.
 1, 2023.

 The win secured the Eagles’ first trip to the Beanpot final since 2019, where they will look to snap a nine-year Beanpot title drought that is the longest among any of the four schools.
 That statistic also serves as a good reminder that for as good as BC’s program has been over the past decade, Northeastern’s overwhelming success in this tournament has kept everyone else down.